The Madison Square Garden Company

-Since joining MSG in 2014, Mr. Lustgarten has played an instrumental role in helping the Company expand its live experience offerings.
-He has overseen MSG’s acquisitions of controlling interests in TAO Group, a hospitality group with globally-recognized entertainment dining and nightlife brands; Boston Calling Events, which produces the premier Boston Calling Music Festival; and Counter Logic Gaming, a leading North American esports organization; as well as the Company’s purchase of a minority stake in Townsquare Media, a media, entertainment and digital marketing solutions company.
-Mr. Lustgarten has also introduced innovative new opportunities to MSG, such as bringing the first-ever esports events to MSG’s venues and spearheading strategic investments in virtual reality leaders, Jaunt and NextVR.
+Before being named President in 2017, Mr. Lustgarten served for three years as Executive Vice President of corporate development and strategy and, during that time, was responsible for a variety of critical areas that have helped to drive the Company’s overall success.
+He effectively oversaw MSG’s live operations, including its bookings businesses at all of the Company’s iconic venues.
+In addition, he was responsible for diversifying MSG’s portfolio of live offerings, including overseeing MSG’s acquisitions of controlling interests in TAO Group, a world-renowned hospitality group; Boston Calling Events, which produces the premier Boston Calling Music Festival; and Counter Logic Gaming, a leading North American esports organization; as well as the Company’s purchase of a minority stake in Townsquare Media, a media, entertainment and digital marketing solutions company.
+Mr. Lustgarten played an integral role in the Company’s investment in and expansive marketing partnership with DraftKings, the fantasy sports giant, and has introduced innovative new opportunities such as bringing the first-ever esports events to The Garden and spearheading strategic investments in virtual reality leaders, Jaunt and NextVR.

-In March, 2014, Mr. Lustgarten was named to Sports Business Journal’s Forty Under 40 list of the most influential executives in sports under 40 years old.
-He serves on the board of directors of TAO Group, Boston Calling Events and Counter Logic Gaming, as well as the Lustgarten Foundation for Pancreatic Cancer Research, the nation's largest private supporter of pancreatic cancer research.
+In March 2014, Mr. Lustgarten was named to Sports Business Journal’s Forty Under 40 list of the most influential executives in sports under 40 years old.
+He serves on the board of directors of TAO Group, Boston Calling Events, Counter Logic Gaming and Tribeca Enterprises, as well as the Lustgarten Foundation for Pancreatic Cancer Research, the nation’s largest private supporter of pancreatic cancer research.
+Mr. Lustgarten also serves on the board of governors for the National Basketball Association and the National Hockey League on behalf of the New York Knicks and New York Rangers.

 Mr. Lustgarten earned an M.B.A. from Columbia Business School, with concentrations in finance and management, and received a Bachelor’s degree in Economics from the University of Pennsylvania.
 He lives in New York with his wife and three children.